attivio/searchui/README.md

 * [Embedded](https://github.com/attivio/search-ui/tree/master/search-ui-module) - *build your own external odule* to deploy as a module making it available from the Attivio Admin UI
 * [Stand-alone](https://github.com/attivio/search-ui/tree/master/search-ui-server)  - *build your own WAR file* to deploy to an external web server such as Tomcat

+## How Can I Customize the Search UI?

+To build your own search application using the SUIT library, with any or all of the features Search UI provides, see the [Developer's Guide](DevelopersGuide.md).

 ---

 ## Security